8base/old-documentation/development-tools/sdk/auth/react-auth.md

 ```

 ### Authentication Handler
 The `react-router-dom` *Router* component assumes the role of an app's `root` component when a component that handles authentication callbacks needs to be specified.
-The *Router* component should get provisioned with an *Route* handling the authentication profile's allowed callback url's path.
+The *Router* component should be provisioned with a *Route* handling the authentication profile's allowed callback url's path.

 ```js